therealduckie/knulli-bootlogo/README.md

 -----------

 NOTE: This file is 640x480 resolution.
 It should scale fine if you edit the Image Size (not Canva Size).
-While scaling is not an issue for 3x4 devices, wider screens may see distortion.
+While scaling is not an issue for 3x4 ratio devices/screens, wider screens may see distortion.
 Here is <a href="https://github.com/therealduckie/knulli-bootlogo/blob/main/bootlogo1080.png">AN EXAMPLE</a> of the file in 1080p, looking a bit stretched.
 I may consider an update to wide screen devices, if there's a call for it.

 -----------